lokraszewski/ccrc/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/lokraszewski/cpp-crc/tags).

 ## TODOs
-* Add std containers support (std::array && std::vector).
+* Add std containers support (iterator containers).

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments